tammet/reactsdb/src/README.md

 Assumes the api runs ok on the database: check the server/README.md for instructions.

-The reactsdb javascript files are all in the js folder along with the reactjs and other utilities.

 No transpiling or packing necessary: assuming the Flask server is running, just open the browser at